 Buyers should use our Home Buyer Advantage Program.

 If you are a home buyer and you are feeling frustrated with your home search, don’t be fooled into thinking that Zillow’s Pre-Foreclosure list has any additional homes that you can buy.
-Inventory is very low right now due to the market.
+Inventory is historically low right now due to the pandemic throwing off supply and demand.
 Be patient because the right home will most likely come on the market in the coming months.